Pataas: Music

 Sai Karthik composed the film's music and background score.
 The soundtrack consists of five songs, four originally composed by Karthk and written by Sri Mani, B. Subbaraya Sarma and Tadaila Bapu apart from the remixed version of the song Arey O Samba composed by Bappi Lahari and written by Bhuvanachandra for the film Rowdy Inspector (1992).
 Karthik initially wanted to retain the background music of the original in the remixed version but later modified them to a small extent.
 Shreyas Music acquired the audio rights in early December 2014.
 The official track list was unveiled on 4 February 2014.

 The soundtrack was supposed to be launched on 7 December 2014.
 But it was postponed due to the death of Kalyan Ram's brother Nandamuri Janakiram in an accident.
 The release date was announced as 1 January 2015 in late December 2014.
 Actors N. T. Rama Rao Jr. and Ravi Teja along with directors Puri Jagannadh and Surender Reddy among others attended the audio launch event held at Hyderabad along with the film's cast and crew.
 Rama Rao Jr. unveiled the soundtrack discs and Ravi Teja received the first copy.

 Release

 Legal issues

 A case was filed against the movie and the film makers for the inappropriate usage of the national Emblem of India in the title logo.

 Critical reception

 The film received positive reviews from critics.
 Timesofindia.indiatimes.com rated it 3.5 out of 5 and stated that the film is a 'vindhu bhojanam' in the truest sense.

 Box office

 Pataas earned ₹1.7 crore on its opening day.
 By the end of its theatrical run, the film grossed ₹28.7 crore and was successful at the box office.

 Accolades

 Remakes

-Kannada remake rights of the film was bought by S. V. Babu while R. B. Choudry has bought the rights for Tamil.
+Kannada remake rights of the film were bought by S. V. Babu while R. B. Choudry has bought the rights for Tamil.
 The film was remade in Tamil as Motta Shiva Ketta Shiva with Raghava Lawrence and in Kannada as Pataki with Ganesh.
-The film will also be remade in Bengali as ACP Rudra:On duty with Hiran Chatterjee.